rowatt/sitepush/readme.txt

 = Support =

 SitePush is under active development and I will do my best to provide fixes to problems.
 The latest general releases are always available through the WordPress Plugins Directory.
-Development code is <a href="https://github.com/rowatt/sitepush">hosted on GitHub</a>, so you may find more frequent releases there.
+Development code is <a href="https://github.com/rowatt/sitepush/tree/develop">hosted on GitHub</a>, so you may find more frequent releases there.

 For general questions, please post on the WordPress forums with the tag sitepush.
 For bug reports or if you wish to suggest patches or fixes, please go to the <a href="https://github.com/rowatt/sitepush">SitePush GitHub repository</a>.

+If you have any problems with SitePush, it would be helpful if you could add

+    define('SITEPUSH_DEBUG',TRUE);

+to your wp-config.php file, and include the output which will now be displayed at the top of the SitePush options screen.

 **Disclaimer** Although SitePush has been well tested and is used on production web sites, it moves files and database content between sites which could break things.
 Use of SitePush is at your own risk!
 Please make sure you have adequate backups and if you do find any problems please report them.